 Faculties in the Senior School and the Prep School conduct their own internal moderating procedures to ensure standardisation of grading.
+This is monitored by Heads of Faculties via learning walks, work scrutinies and standardisation meetings.

 EYFS Early Learning Goals are moderated alongside other local schools and the Local Authority.